michealcoleyoung/michealcoleyoung/README.md

 </div>

 # 💫About Me :
-Enthusiastic and self-motivated individual with a strong foundation in Python programming and a passion for web development.
-Seeking opportunities to apply and further develop Python skills in a professional environment.
+Motivated Python developer with a solid foundation in web development, including Python, Django, Flask, JavaScript, HTML, and CSS.
+I have dedicated the past 6+ years to building practical skills through personal projects and continuous learning, developing a strong understanding of web application development principles.
+Eager to expand my knowledge and contribute to a collaborative team environment.

 ## 🌐Socials